carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 The third output is `matrix.mtx.gz` which is a sparse matrix which contains the non-zero counts.
 Sparse matrix efficiently save the disk space by only recording the non-zero entries.

 > FIXME: Add the dimension of the matrix and index of the row (gene) and column(cell) - Figure is very important here.

+> FIXME: We need a section explain alternative methods such as Alevin (Salmon Alevin + Alevin QC), STARsolo and Kallisto/ BUStools with images

 {% include links.md %}